Action System

 Pawn->ActionSetComponent->GrantAction(ThrowGrenadeSpec);

 Pawn->ActionSetComponent->RevokeAction("ThrowGrenade");Granted actions persist across role changes and action set swaps.
-They participate in evaluation alongside the base ActionSet - same scoring, same cooldowns.
+They participate in evaluation alongside the base ActionSet: same scoring, same cooldowns.

 For bulk operations: